VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 <details>
 <summary>Show answer</summary>

-All these `overshoot_` are actually arrays and `(1)` indicates the first element of that array.
+All these `overshoot_` are actually arrays and `(1)` indicates the first element of that array in fortran.
 This way, each element can represent a different overshooting zone so you can use different settings for each overshooting zone.

 </details>

 4. Before you run your model, you should consider when the model is